Ruffner Memorial Park

-Federal troops headed up the Kanawha River in 1861 in a move to take Charleston.
+In 1861, United States troops moved up the Kanawha River in 1861 to secure Charleston.
 Led by Patton, the Riflemen and other Confederate forces engaged Union troops at Scary Creek, on July 17, 1861.
 During the brief but bloody skirmish, Colonel Patton was wounded in the shoulder, though he continued to serve until his death at the Third Battle of Winchester in September 1864.
-He was the grandfather of Gen. George S. Patton of World War II fame.

-The monument was commissioned by the United Daughters of the Confederacy commissioned a monument to the Kanawha Riflemen.
+Not long after the creation of Ruffner Park, the United Daughters of the Confederacy commissioned a monument to the Kanawha Riflemen.
 It was dedicated on the site in 1922 and later donated to the city.
 Former Confederate General John McCausland, the second-to-last surviving Confederate general, was guest of honor at the dedication.
 The monument, shaped like a long bench, held a bronze plaque in its center containing the names of the Riflemen's members.

 Notable in the inscription of names on the monument was "William Armistead, colored cook, faithful during the war."
 This is in keeping with many Confederate monuments commissioned in the first half of the 20th Century, which sought to recast the image of Black slaves and servants in a manner that reflected positively on their subservient position under the Confederacy.
 At memorials more well-trafficked, this often caused outcry and controversy, as in the case of the Heyward Shepherd Memorial in Harper's Ferry.